mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ## Pipelines

-A Pipeline is composed of a workflow repository, launch parameters, and a Compute Environment.
-Pipelines are used to define frequently used pre-configured workflows in a Workspace.
+A pipeline is a pre-configured workflow that can be used by all users in a workspace.
+It is composed of a workflow repository, launch parameters, and a compute environment.

 ## Launchpad

-The Launchpad contains the collection of available Pipelines that can be run in a Workspace.
+The Launchpad contains the collection of available pipelines that can be run in a workspace.
+From here, you can view and select pre-configured pipelines for launch.

-## Workflow Runs
+## Runs

-Workflow Runs are the collection executions in a Workspace.
-Runs display the collection of executions in a Workspace and is used to monitor and inspect details from workflow executions.
+The Runs view is used to monitor and inspect the details of workflow executions in a workspace.

+## Compute environments

+A compute environment is the platform where workflows are executed.
+It is composed of the credentials, configuration settings, and storage options configured for that platform.

+## Credentials

+Credentials are access keys stored by Tower in an encrypted format, using AES-256 encryption.
+They allow the safe storage of authentication keys for compute environments, private code repositories, and external services.

 ## Datasets

-Datasets are collections of versioned structured data such as TSV and CSV files.
-They are used for managing sample sheets and metadata.
-Datasets can be validated and used as inputs for workflow executions.
+Datasets are collections of versioned, structured data, usually in TSV (tab-separated values) and CSV (comma-separated values) formats.
+They are used to manage sample sheets and metadata, to be validated and used as inputs for workflow executions.

 ## Actions

-Actions automate the execution of pre-configured workflows based on event triggers such as code commits and webhooks.
-They are used to automate workflow executions.
+Actions are used to automate the execution of pre-configured workflows (pipelines), based on event triggers such as code commits and webhooks.

-## Compute Environments

-A Compute Environment is composed of credentials, configuration settings, and storage options related to a computing platform.
-They are used to configure and manage computing platforms where workflows are executed.

-## Credentials

-Credentials are access keys stored by Tower in an encrypted manner using AES-256.
-They allow safe storage of authentication keys for Compute Environments, private code repositories, and external services.
-Credentials cannot be accessed once stored.

-## Pipeline Secrets
+## Pipeline secrets

-Secrets are keys used by workflow tasks to interact with external systems e.g. a password to connect to an external database or an API token.
-Secrets are stored within the Tower using AES-256 encryption.
-Currently, there are two types of Secrets:
+Pipeline secrets are keys used by workflow tasks to interact with external systems, such as a password to connect to an external database or an API token.
+They are stored in Tower using AES-256 encryption.

+There are two types of pipeline secrets:

-- Pipeline Secrets defined in a Workspace are available to workflows launched within that Workspace.
+- Pipeline secrets defined in a workspace are available to the workflows launched within that workspace.

-- Secrets defined by a user that are available workflows launched by that user in any Workspace.
+- Pipeline secrets defined by a user are available to the workflows launched by that user in any workspace.

-## Workspace
+## Workspaces

-Workspaces provide the context in which a user operates, i.e. launch workflow executions, and defines what resources are available/accessible and who can access/operate on those resources.
-They are are composed of Pipelines, Runs, Actions, Datasets, Compute Environments and Credentials.
-Access permissions are controlled through Participants, Collaborators, and Teams.
+A workspace provides the context in which a user operates, including what resources are available and who can access them.
+It is composed of pipelines, compute environments, credentials, runs, actions, and datasets.
+Access permissions are controlled through participants, collaborators, and teams.

 ## Organizations

-Organizations is the top-level entity where businesses, institutions, and groups can collaborate.
-Organizations can contain multiple Workspaces.
+An organization is the top-level entity where businesses, institutions, and groups can collaborate.
+It can contain multiple workspaces.

 ## Members

-A user, internal to the organization.
-A Member has an Organization role and can operate in one or more Organisation Workspaces.
-In each Workspace, Members can have a Participant role that defines the permissions granted to that user within that Workspace.
+A member is a user who is internal to the organization.
+Members have an organization role and can operate in one or more organization workspaces.
+In each workspace, members can have a participant role that defines the permissions granted to them within that workspace.

 ## Team

-A group of Members in the same organization.
-A Team can operate in one more organisation workspaces with a specific Workspace role (one role per Workspace).
+A team is a group of members in the same organization.
+Teams can operate in one or more organization workspaces with a specific workspace role (one role per workspace).

 ## Participant

-A user operating with a specific Role within a Workspace
+A user operating with an assigned role within a workspace.

-## Participant Role
+## Participant role

-The Participant Role defines the permissions granted to a user to operate within a Workspace.
+The participant role defines the permissions granted to a user to perform actions or tasks within a workspace.